 Employees who use wireless charging charge their devices more often, and leave their desks with more power than those who don’t.
 Chargifi’s data demonstrates peak office charging times at 9am, 1pm and 4pm, with many employees charging more than once per day.
 We call this “power snacking”.
 When charging is as easy as placing a phone down, battery anxiety becomes a thing of the past.

 When a phone is charging, its owner is probably nearby, and Chargifi’s patented smart wireless charging solution harnesses this data to enhance key corporate services.
-By embedding Chargifi’s API into a corporate mobile app, employers can make use of secure wireless charging data to locate employees in the event of an emergency.
+By embedding Chargifi’s SDK into a corporate mobile app, employers can make use of secure wireless charging data to locate employees in the event of an emergency.